PaperData/ICSE-experiments_data/README.md

-### BinSeeker: Semantic Learning and Emulation Based Cross-platform Binary Vulnerability Seeker
+### Detailed experimental results for paper `BinSeeker: Semantic Learning and Emulation Based Cross-platform Binary Vulnerability Seeker`

 We list detailed search results as follows.
 For each vulnerability, the following figure shows the search ranking from three aspects: across optimization options, across compilers and across architectures.